WoodierCupd/sitemap-module-dynamic-host/README.md

 - [Pooya Parsa](https://github.com/pi0)

 ## What is added in this fork?
-> The Dynamic host option made by NicoPennec
+> The Dynamic host option made by Rylax

 Add the sitemap configuration in your nuxt.config.js file: